scloud19/SECipedia/AWS/EC2.md

 							Provides 36 vCPUs, which can cause some issues in some Linux OSs that have a vCPU limit of 32.
 								It's strongly recommended that you use the latest AMIs
 									Ex: AL AMI 2015.06(HVM)
+					D2 Instances
+						Designed for workloads that require high sequential read/write access to very large data sets on local storage.

+						Ex:
+							Massive parallel processing data warehouse.

+							MapReduce/Hadoop distributed computing

+							Log/data processing apps

+						Primary data storage is HSS-based instance storage.

+						EBS-optimized by default

+						Can enable enhanced networking abilities

+						Can cluster into a placement group

+						d2.8xlarge
+							Provide the ability to control process C-states and P-states on linux.

+							Capable of providing up to 3.5 GB/s read performance and 3.1 GB/s write performance with a 2 MiB block size.

+							Has 36 vCPUs, so make sure your kernel supports it.

+						Can utilize up to 244 GiB of RAM.

+					I2 Instances
+						Optimized to deliver tens of thousands of low-latency, random I/O operations per second (IOPS) to applications

+						Good for
+							NoSQL databases

+							Clustered DB

+							Online transaction processing systems

+						Can enable enhanced networking abilities

+						Can cluster in a placement group

+						Can enable EBS-optimization to obtain additional, dedicated capacity for Amazon EBS I/O

+						Primary data storage is SSD-based instance storage.
+							Only lives for the life of the instance

+						If you utilize the SSD-based instance store volumes available to the instance, you can get at least:
+							Look at SSD I/O Performance table on http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/i2-instances.html

+						As you fill the SSD-based instance storage on your instance, the number of write IOPS will decrease.

+						Write Amplification
+							Ratio of SSD write operations to user write operations

+							Occurs from extra work the SSD controller must do to find space, rewrite existing data, and erase unused space so it can be rewritten.
+This is collectively a garbage collection process

+							To mitigate against this
+								Over-provisioning
+									Leave 10% of the volume unparitioned so that the SSD controller can use it for over-provisioning.
+This decreases the storage that you can use, but increases performance.

+									This isn't done by default

+							I2 instance store-backed volumes support TRIM.
+								You can utilize this command to notify the SSD controller whenever you no longer need data that you've written.

+								This gives the controller more free space, which decreases write amplification.

 					Linux GPU Instances
 						For high parallel processing capability